The Best things to do in Rotorua, New Zealand! From Maori history to geothermal wonders, and adventure activities, there is plenty to keep you busy.

-I knew from my few previous travels around the North Island that Rotorua is considered by many as the tourism epicenter of the region.
+I knew from my few previous travels around the North Island that there would be plenty of things to do in Rotorua since it’s considered by many as the tourism epicenter of the region.

 Although Taupo also has a lot to offer, not to mention it is absolutely beautiful, it’s the little brother to all that I found in Rotorua.